-To ensure the restricted mass gatherings and physical distancing directions of the Victorian Chief Health Officer are adhered to, all volunteering, education and guided walks programs have been suspended until further notice.
+To ensure the new directions of the Victorian Government are followed, any volunteering, education and guided walks programs on Parks Victoria managed land have been suspended until further notice.
 This includes individual participation as part of community or environmental group on Parks Victoria’s estate.

 Volunteer in Victoria's parks

 Volunteering in parks is a great way to contribute to conserving Victoria’s special places.
 The many personal benefits of volunteering include learning more about plants and wildlife, gaining new skills, being in the outdoors, improving health and well being and meeting new friends.
 Time spent in nature also reduces stress and promotes physical wellbeing.

 Discover hundreds of exciting volunteer opportunities around Victoria and learn about groups working in your local area.
 There are volunteer activities for every age group, skill and ability type.
 Join a regular group or just participate occasionally.
 You can volunteer for a huge range of activities, including: